surrealdb/crud-bench/README.md

 Options:
-  -n, --name <NAME>          An optional name for the test, used as a suffix for the JSON result file name -d, --database <DATABASE>  The database to benchmark [possible values: dry, map, arangodb, dragonfly, fjall, keydb, lmdb, mongodb, mysql, neo4j, postgres, redb, redis, rocksdb, scylladb, sqlite, surrealkv, surrealdb, surrealdb-memory, surrealdb-rocksdb, surrealdb-surrealkv]
+  -n, --name <NAME>          An optional name for the test, used as a suffix for the JSON result file name -d, --database <DATABASE>  The database to benchmark [possible values: dry, map, arangodb, dragonfly, fjall, keydb, lmdb, mongodb, mysql, neo4j, postgres, redb, redis, rocksdb, scylladb, sqlite, surrealkv, surrealmx, surrealdb, surrealdb-memory, surrealdb-rocksdb, surrealdb-surrealkv]
   -i, --image <IMAGE>        Specify a custom Docker image -p, --privileged           Whether to run Docker in privileged mode -e, --endpoint <ENDPOINT>  Specify a custom endpoint to connect to